fbpx

 The BMW X1 is a compact five-door crossover and the smallest SUV model in the BMW range.
 This is the third-generation model, which became available to order in the UK in Autumn 2022.
 It was unveiled alongside an all-electric version, called the BMW iX1.

 Built on the same basic platform as the current BMW 1 Series, the latest iteration of the X1 has received a warm welcome from the British motoring media.
-“It drives well, has a high-quality interior and is now packed with technology”, Car Key‘s Ted Welford explains, Tom Jervis of Carbuyer adding that, “thanks to its growth in size, the X1 is now an even better choice for families.”
+“It drives well, has a high-quality interior and is now packed with technology”, Car Key‘s Ted Welford explains, with Tom Jervis of Carbuyer adding that, “thanks to its growth in size, the X1 is now an even better choice for families.”

 There is a wide range of X1 engine options, including petrol, diesel and plug-in hybrid powertrains, but several publications have criticised the comparatively high pricing of the line-up, particularly electrified models.